7 Common Health Problems in Dogs

 2. Skin Allergies and Hot Spots

-Skin allergies and hot spots are common skin problems with dogs.
+Skin allergies and hot spots are common skin problems with dogs and can be why your dog is itchy.
 Skin allergies tend to cause general irritation, itchiness, and rashes, which can lead to hot spots as your dog scratches the area.
 Hot spots are patches of inflamed and irritated skin that are caused by a bacterial infection.

 When a dog has a hot spot or is experiencing an allergic reaction on their skin, they will often scratch, chew, lick, and rub the area frequently to try and get relief.
 This can cause hair loss to the area as well as cuts, scrapes, and scabs that can become infected.

 Treatment at the vet often involves shaving the area, antibiotics, and topical medications.
 This also often means your dog will need to wear the “cone of shame” while their skin recovers.
 If their skin issue is caused by an allergic reaction, it can be managed by diet changes, environmental changes, and the right medication depending on the allergy.